fabeDM/Notes-Project/README.md

 All data is saved in an SQLite database.
 This means that when the user returns to use the QuickNotiz application, all their notes will be retrieved from the database.

+For testing purposes, we are using the "Catch2" unit testing framework for our C++ program.
+To run the tests, you can enter the command "make test" in the terminal.
+To execute the tests, the user needs to type "./test".

 ![image](https://github.com/fabeDM/Notes-Project/assets/91656344/8cdc909d-4022-4627-9ed6-0e138b0b5e06)